 According to Erica (as she’s painting a box for her dad’s birthday), “It has a good flavor, but it would be better a little crunchier.”

-The basic oven baked chip recipe:
+The basic oven baked potato chips recipe:

 - Slice potatoes thinly